nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p31 -->
 The church is described as **the Bride of Christ**, this reflects an intimate and loving relationship with Jesus.
 Just as a bride is cherished and made ready for her husband, the church is sanctified and purified by Christ’s sacrificial love.
 This metaphor captures the devotion and faithfulness expected of the church, as well as the deep affection Christ has for His people.
-The imagery also points to the ultimate union between Christ and the church, celebrated in the marriage supper of the Lamb, where the church is presented in glory without spot or blemish (<span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="5" data-verses="25-27" data-lang="en" data-version="NKJV">Ephesians 5:25-27</span>; <span class="x-scripture" data-type="ref" data-book="Revelation" data-chapter="19" data-verses="7-9" data-lang="en" data-version="NKJV">Revelation 19:7-9</span>; <span class="x-scripture" data-type="ref" data-book="Revelation" data-chapter="21" data-verses="2" data-lang="en" data-version="NKJV">Revelation 21:2</span>).
+The imagery also points to the ultimate union between Christ and the church, celebrated in the marriage supper of the Lamb, where the church is presented in glory without spot or blemish (<span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="5" data-verses="25-27" data-lang="en" data-version="NKJV">Ephesians 5:25-27</span>; <span class="x-scripture" data-type="ref" data-book="REV" data-chapter="19" data-verses="7-9" data-lang="en" data-version="NKJV">Revelation 19:7-9</span>; <span class="x-scripture" data-type="ref" data-book="REV" data-chapter="21" data-verses="2" data-lang="en" data-version="NKJV">Revelation 21:2</span>).

 <!-- p32 -->